rameshvoltella/AndroidEssentials/ContinuousIntegration/readme.md

 In software engineering, continuous integration (CI) is the practice of merging all developer working copies to a shared mainline several times a day.
 Grady Booch first named and proposed CI in his 1991 method,[1] although he did not advocate integrating several times a day.
 Extreme programming (XP) adopted the concept of CI and did advocate integrating more than once per day - perhaps as many as tens of times per day.

+In this section we are discussing about integrating Jenkin and Travis CI

 ##Jenkins

 Jenkins is an open source automation server written in Java.
 The project was forked from Hudson after a dispute with Oracle.